dotnet/docs-maui/docs/deployment/performance.md

 </ContentPage>
 ```

-This is wasteful and the [`VerticalStackLayout`](xref:Microsoft.Maui.Controls.VerticalStackLayout) element should be removed, as shown in the following example:
+This is wasteful and the <xref:Microsoft.Maui.Controls.VerticalStackLayout> element should be removed, as shown in the following example:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"